Client: get a value

 print('The population is sane.')

-It’s worth mentioning that the above comparison can be further simplified, if one were not writing an example specifically to describe the behavior of Item.get().
-An Item instance can be used directly in comparison operations, and will behave as if the ‘bin’ representation is being used directly:
+The above comparison can be further simplified: an Item instance can be used directly in comparison operations, and will behave as if Item.value is being used directly:

 import mktl